Accidents Involving Commercial Vehicles

 - No texting rules ban reading and manually entering text into an electronic device while operating a commercial vehicle.
 Truck drivers are also not allowed to use the Internet, social media or other features of an electronic device.

 - Hands-free mobile phone regulations prohibit cell phone use that involves pushing more than one button to dial or answer a phone while in a seat-belted, fully seated position.
 Drivers are allowed to use hands-free phone operations that comply with local and state distracted driving laws.

 - Drunk driving legislation sets the upper blood alcohol concentration (BAC) limit at .04 for commercial drivers.
 This BAC equals just about one beer for most men.

 - Drug testing laws require testing of a driver involved in an accident that resulted in injuries, death or property damage and allows testing of a driver suspected of drug use.
 Drivers also may be subjected to random drug testing.

 - Medical requirements keep drivers with unsafe medical conditions out of service.
 Drivers must undergo a physical examination and carry their medical card that shows they do not have an illness that interferes with their ability to safely operate a tractor-trailer or a bus.

 Schedule a free case evaluation with Berenson Injury Law by calling 817-885-8000.
-Our Dallas-Fort Worth based law firm handles claims throughout North Texas.
-Our contingency fee plan means you pay lawyers’ fees only if our Fort Worth trucking accident attorney recovers damages for you.
+Our personal injury law firm handles claims throughout North Texas.
+Our contingency fee plan means you pay lawyers’ fees and expenses only if we recover damages for you.